sedc-codecademy/skwd10-wdel1/README.md

 Another useful [link](http://expressjs.com/en/guide/writing-middleware.html) for middlewares.

 ## Authentication and authorization with JWT Tokens
-When building a web application, authentication is one of the important aspects, and we usually implement authentication using JWT tokens (You can learn more about JWT [here](https://www.geeksforgeeks.org/?p=545169\
+When building a web application, authentication is one of the important aspects, and we usually implement authentication using JWT tokens.
+You can learn more about JWT [here](https://www.geeksforgeeks.org/?p=545169)\
 We create an **access token** and store it in the local storage or session or cookie.
 But there is a more secure way to implement this using Refresh Tokens.

 **Refresh Token:** It is a unique token that is used to obtain additional access tokens.
 This allows you to have short-lived access tokens without having to collect credentials every time one expires.